 “Ahhhh, that was a good game though…” — in a dreamy tone.
 (For a game you’re nostalgic about).

 ANTON: Like I mentioned, a lot of the earlier games tended to disappoint, even the more modern ones.
 But in terms of “classics,” I always enjoyed MASTERMIND.
 And for a more modern game, I guess I always had fun with TICKET TO RIDE.
-It’s not the “perfect” game by any means, and lacks a lot — but it had a mix of theme/mechanics that really appealed to me (although I never personally owned it).
+It’s not the “perfect” game by any means, and lacks a lot — but the train theme always really appealed to me (although I never personally owned it).
 If there was ever a TICKET TO RIDE LEGACY game, though, I would be first in line to buy it…

 THIS WAY: “Is it your first time playing?
 It doesn’t matter, you’ll see, it’s very simple.”